mosaicml/llm-foundry/scripts/train/README.md

 # LLM Pretraining <a name="llmpretraining"></a>

-The following tutorial walks through pretraining and finetuning a large language model using MosaicML's StreamingDataset format, Composer trainer, and MPT architecture.
+This README walks through pretraining and finetuning a large language model using MosaicML's StreamingDataset format, Composer trainer, and MPT architecture.
 When used in concert on high-performance hardware such as A100 GPUs, these tools enable incredibly efficient and optimized LLM training.

 #### Table of Contents
 1. [LLM Pretraining](#llmpretraining)